Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Introduction

+It has been shown that many mechanical systems are actually flat.
+An analysis of the flatness of mechanical systems with three degrees of freedom is presented, e.g., in \cite{Nicolau:2015}.
+In the present work, we restrict ourselves to Lagrangian control systems with a Lagrangian of the form kinetic minus potential energy as, e.g., in \cite{RathinamMurray:1998} and \cite{SatoIwai:2012}.
+Specifically, \cite{RathinamMurray:1998} present necessary and sufficient conditions for Lagrangian control systems with $p$ degrees of freedom and $p-1$ control inputs to be configuration flat, i.e., possessing a flat output that depends only on configuration variables.

-This paper is devoted to the exact linearization of configuration flat Lagrangian control systems with $n$ degrees of freedom and $n-1$ control inputs, i.e., minimally underactuated systems, by quasi-static feedback of classical states.
+This paper is devoted to the exact linearization of configuration flat Lagrangian control systems with $p$ degrees of freedom and $p-1$ control inputs, i.e., minimally underactuated systems, by quasi-static feedback of classical states.
 Thereby, we circumvent entirely the use of generalized Brunovský states.
-Note that Lagrangian control systems with $n$ degrees of freedom and $n$ inputs, i.e., fully actuated systems, are generally flat and always exactly linearizable by so-called static state feedback.
-Systems with $n-1$ inputs represent the next more complicated case covering various practical examples such as cranes or aircraft, see, e.g., \cite{RathinamMurray:1998} or \cite{FliessLevineMartinRouchon:1999}.
+Note that Lagrangian control systems with $p$ degrees of freedom and $p$ inputs, i.e., fully actuated systems, are generally flat and always exactly linearizable by static state feedback.
+Systems with $p-1$ inputs represent the next more complicated case, covering various practical examples, such as cranes or aircraft.
+In the context of flatness, such systems have been examined, e.g., in \cite{RathinamMurray:1998} or \cite{FliessLevineMartinRouchon:1999}.